TheOliG/CppMakemoreNeuralNet/README.md

 ## Project Structure

+- `version_1`
+   - `main.cpp`: The main file that is used to format the sample data and perform forwards pass.
+   - `Node.cpp`: The implementation of a "node" which is used to store gradients and data.
+   - `CompGraph.cpp`: The implementation of the computational graph.
+   - `encoding.cpp`: Does the character encoding.
+   - `gpuMatMul.cu`: The CUDA implemetation of a matrix multiplication
+   - `makefile`: The makefile used to compile the project.
+   - `names.txt`: Sample training data containing a large sample of names.
+   - `README.md`: Project documentation.
+- `version_2`
    - `main.cpp`: The main file that is used to format the sample data and perform forwards pass.
    - `Node.cpp`: The implementation of a "node" which is used to store gradients and data.
    - `CompGraph.cpp`: The implementation of the computational graph.
    - `encoding.cpp`: Does the character encoding.
    - `gpuMatMul.cu`: The CUDA implemetation of a matrix multiplication
    - `makefile`: The makefile used to compile the project.
    - `names.txt`: Sample training data containing a large sample of names.
    - `README.md`: Project documentation.

 ## Getting Started